richard-w1/momentum/README.md

-My name is Sarthak, and I love playing chess.
+My name is Richard and im editing.